mrash/afl-cov/README.md

 associated arguments.
 This command and arguments should closely resemble the manner in which `afl-fuzz` executes the targeted binary during the fuzzing cycle.
-Note that if there is already an existing directory of AFL fuzzing results, then just omit the `--live` argument to process these results.
+Note that if there is already an existing directory of AFL fuzzing results, then just omit the `--live` argument to process the existing results.
 Here is an example:

 ```bash
 $ cd /path/to/project-gcov/